Nottingham Express Transit: Bombardier Incentro AT6/5

 The system started with 15 Incentro AT6/5 trams, similar to those used on the Nantes tramway, built by Bombardier at Derby Litchurch Lane Works.
-They were named after famous local people.
 The Flexity Outlook had also been considered and rejected as its large single-leaf doors did not comply with British door-alarm regulations.
+The AT6/5 trams are articulated in five sections and have a top speed of 80 kilometres per hour (50 mph).

 On 8 March 2013, NET announced that all trams would be refurbished and receive a new livery and interior.
 Refurbishment was completed by September 2014.

-In 2019, another refurbishment was commenced, which includes replacing the floors and internal fittings, a new livery to match the Citadis trams, and a mechanical overhaul to improve reliability.
+During 2019, another refurbishment was commenced, which includes replacing the floors and internal fittings, a new livery to match the Citadis trams, and a mechanical overhaul to improve reliability.
 Tram 203 was the first to be returned to service on 10 May 2019.

 Alstom Citadis 302

 Twenty two new Alstom Citadis 302 trams were ordered in preparation for the Phase Two extensions to Beeston and Clifton.
+They have been specially designed to fit in with the operation's pre-existing fleet and to have a 35-year operating life with a forecast annual mileage of roughly 90,000 km.
+Each tram has a maximum speed of 70 km/h and can carry up to 274 people.

+The trams are stored and maintained at the Wilkinson Street depot, which was expanded as part of the phase two works.
 The first Citadis tram (216) arrived at the depot on 10 September 2013.
 Along with the current Incentro fleet, they ran test operation on the new lines from Summer 2014 and also on the current network.
-The first Citadis trams (216-221) entered passenger service for the day on 27 July 2014, as part of a trial for the new timetable, which was then introduced on 26 August 2014.
+The first Citadis trams (216–221) entered passenger service for the day on 27 July 2014, as part of a trial for the new timetable, which was then introduced on 26 August 2014.

-The trams are stored and maintained at the Wilkinson Street depot, which was expanded as part of the phase two works.